Rajkrishna-T-R/LOGIC_CIRCUIT_DESIGN_LAB_S3/README.md

 EXPERIMENT - 7
 --------------
-Ripple and Synchronous counters using T flipflops
+4 bit Ripple and Synchronous counters using T flipflops